DrK-Lo/lotterhoslabprotocols/notebook/2021-11-09_2021LabTransition.md

 # Equipment
 - [ ] Sara - train Remy and Madeline on Core Equipment
 - [ ] Alan - train Remy and Madeline on Core Equipment
+- [ ] Shared lab space - there is no one responsible for tip waste - no one responsible for waste

 # Freezer
 - [ ] Sara and Alan and Thais - train Remy and Madeline on Core Equipment